A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs

+One of the early successes of zero-sum Ramsey theory was the exact determination of $R(G, \mathbb{Z}_2)$ for all graphs $G$ by Caro \cite{Caro94}.
+This is one of the few known cases where the zero-sum Ramsey numbers are known exactly.
+Other, more recent cases that have been settled are $R(F, \mathbb{Z}_3)$ when $F$ is a forest \cite{ADP25} and $R(F, \mathbb{Z}_2^2)$ when $F$ is an odd forest \cite{ACPS22}; see also the survey \cite{Carosurvey} for a broad overview of known results.
+Given the difficulty in determining these quantities exactly, it is natural to instead ask for estimates, and the majority of work in this field has indeed focused on proving upper bounds \cite{AC93,CD25,Caro92}.

+In fact, \Cref{def:zero_sum} was initially stated for cyclic groups $\Gamma$, and the majority of literature on the subject also focuses on this case.
+Notable exceptions include \cite{ACPS22}, where the groups $\mathbb{Z}_2^d$ were investigated, or \cite{CKMS25, CGHS25} and the references therein, which provide upper bounds for the existence of \emph{some} zero-sum cycle, without any control over its length, over $\mathbb{Z}_p^d$ and over general groups of odd order, respectively.

+Another notable direction was explored by Caro \cite{Caro92allgroups}, where in analogy to Olson's generalization of the Erd\H{o}s-Ginzburg-Ziv theorem, he studied zero-sum Ramsey numbers for \emph{non-abelian} $\Gamma$.
+More precisely, Caro showed that for any finite group $\Gamma$ and any $n$ such that $|\Gamma|$ divides $\binom{n}{2}$, there exists some $c(\Gamma)$ such that $R(K_n, \Gamma) \le n +c(|\Gamma|)$, where now we ask for a copy of $G$ and \emph{some} ordering of its edges such that the corresponding sum equals $0_\Gamma$.
+Until now, this is the only result we are aware of that establishes an upper bound for zero-sum Ramsey numbers over a large class of groups all at once.

-In terms of general bounds, Alon and Caro \cite{AC93} proved that $R(K_n, \mathbb{Z}_k)\leq n+c(k)$.
-Note, however, that zero-sum Ramsey numbers are not monotone under graph containment (unlike their classical counterparts): for example, $R(C_4, \mathbb{Z}_2)=4$ but $R(2K_2, \mathbb{Z}_2)=5$, where $2K_2$ is a matching of size $2$.
+Curiously, zero-sum Ramsey numbers are not monotone under graph containment (unlike their classical counterparts): for example, $R(C_4, \mathbb{Z}_2)=4$ but $R(2K_2, \mathbb{Z}_2)=5$, where $2K_2$ is a matching of size $2$.